oVirt/ovirt-site/source/feature/detailedhostpmproxypreferences.html.md

           (controlled by FenceStartStatusDelayBetweenRetriesInSec,FenceStartStatusRetries configuration values)

 The current implementation of PM proxy selection is based on selection of host from the data center with 'UP' status.
  This implementation is not robust enough, since fence action such as 'RestartVds' which is comprised of two fence actions (stop & start) might be able to complete the first action, but fails to detect a proxy for the second.
-In some cases the entire DC become non-responsive or even stopped.
+In some cases the entire DC becomes non-responsive or even stopped.
 In that case no host on DC could act as a proxy.

 This document describes an extension to the current proxy selection algorithm that enables each Host to define its proxy chain as a priority list.